 The DAAD-funded project provides the opportunity for an intensive exchange between two professors and three junior academics from Potsdam and Sydney respectively connected with several study visits.
 In addition, Leichhardt was the topic of the international conference “1001 Leichhardts” at the Fürst Pückler Museum Park und Schloss Branitz near Cottbus.
 The exhibition “’Gut möglich, dass meine Knochen für immer auf den Ebenen dieser Kolonie bleichen werden’: 200 years Ludwig Leichhardt” opened in the Fürst Pückler Museum on 4th May 2013 and the accompanying catalogue were curated and designed by members of the project team.
 The public got a first impression of Leichhardt’s work and legacy at the Potsdam Science Day “Thousand Questions, One City” in June 2013.

 Professor Anja Schwarz studied cultural studies and holds a PhD in postcolonial studies.
 Since 2010 she has been Junior Professor of British Cultural Studies at the University of Potsdam.

 Am Neuen Palais 10, 14469 Potsdam

-Text: Dr. Sophia Rost, Online-Editing: Agnes Bressa, Translation: Susanne Voigt
+Text: Dr. Sophia Rost, Online-Editing:<link to the online editorial> Agnes Bressa, Translation: Susanne Voigt